vcz-fr/Meetup-Notes/meetups/aws-bdx/2020-02-06_Building-resilient-and-secure-web-apps.md

 ## Starting instances

-Security Groups are an essential security feature that may be understood like stateful firewalls which deny traffic by default.
+[Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) are an essential security feature that may be understood like stateful firewalls which deny traffic by default.
 Security groups can be associated with most resources within VPCs including Amazon Elastic Compute Cloud instances, or _Amazon EC2_ instances, which are basically rented computing capacity.
 Security Groups rules may allow inbound and outbound requests from specific IPv4 and IPv6 CIDRs, other Security Groups or even itself.
 For instance, it is possible to require the database Security Group to allow connections on its default port from the instance Security Group.
 That would cause only these instances to be able to connect to the database, only to the authorized port.

-An Amazon Machine Image or _AMI_ generally contains the OS that would boot on an EC2.
+An [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or _AMI_ generally contains the OS that would boot on an EC2.
 It is possible to pre-package additional software and application code in an AMI so that the instance would setup way faster, which will help with scaling.
 For elements that require configuration such as retrieving the latest version of a service or code, it possible to pass scripts that would execute during the instance setup steps.
 This script is referred to as User-data.

 An EC2 may also use AWS services on its own.
-For instance, it could listen on a queue provided by Amazon Simple Queue Service or _Amazon SQS_.
+For instance, it could listen on a queue provided by [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) or _Amazon SQS_.
 By default, this is impossible unless the instance is authorized to do so using an Identity and Access Management Role or _IAM Role_.
 IAM Roles are the way to go to allow services to use AWS features like humans would do.
 Human users can also assume those roles in very specific cases, however IAM users may do the trick on simpler accounts.

 ## New architecture

 ### Load Balancers

+In order to be truly resilient, each resource must be made available in at least two AZs so that if one fails, the application is still up and running.
+It is thus required to have a system that will detect outages and redirect the traffic to solve availability and elasticity issues.

+On AWS, there are three types of [Load Balancers](https://aws.amazon.com/elasticloadbalancing/):
+- Classic, now deprecated but very basic and simple to use;
+- Network, a very performant low level (Layer 3) load balancer;
+- Application, a new generation, performant load balancer that comes with lots of added features.

+Load Balancers require endpoints to load balance traffic onto.
+Those may be instances that may be created manually or with the help of a properly configured Autoscaling Group.
+Load balancers are attached to Target groups, which represent traffic targets.
+Each target of a defined Target group receives, under normal circumstances, the same kind of traffic.
+It is possible to define those normal circumstances using custom health checks adapted to your service.

 ### On scaling